waheedmusa/number-guesser/README.md

 # number-guesser

-The player must input a number in order to guess if it's the same as the hidden number.
+The player must input a number between 1 and 20 in an attempt to guess the hidden number.
 The fewer the number of guesses it takes, the higher their score!